12 July 2024

 This course would suit students from a range of disciplines, including not only students with prior experience of Psychology interested in a modern area of research, but also students without formal academic experience in the subject but who are interested in a scientific study of social relationships.

-• Critically examine the role of nurturing supportive relationships on mental health and wellbeing.
+- Be able to examine critically the role of nurturing supportive relationship on mental health and wellbeing.

-• Critically evaluate empirical findings from psychological research.
+- Be able to evaluate critically empirical findings from psychological research.

 LMH Summer Programmes are designed to be eligible for credit, and we recommend the award of 7.5 ECTS / 4 US / 15 CATS for this course.